How to enter and exit full screen on a Mac: The quickest ways I use

 • Editing photos.
 If you're getting granular with photo editing, you should consider full screen mode on your Mac.
 You get far more screen real estate in full screen, allowing you to hone in on small details, and see your edits on a larger screen.

-How to go full screen on a Mac
+How to enter full screen on a Mac

-There are a few ways to go full screen for Mac apps:
+There are a few ways to activate full screen for Mac apps:

-In macOS Sequoia, there’s also a great feature that lets you tile windows, so you can view up to four apps in full screen at the same time:
+In macOS Sequoia and Tahoe, there's also a great feature that lets you tile windows, so you can view up to four apps in full screen at the same time:

 2. Select a layout under Fill and Arrange.